 The GNPS plant of the year program started in 2000 but the plant of the year t-shirt program did not begin until 2003 when Foamflower (Tiarella cordifolia) was the first plant to be featured.

 Over the years, the designs of the shirts have changed in several ways.
 Most t-shirts were designed to have the picture on the back of the shirt, but several did have it on the front.
 The pocket design has been varied over the years, from plain to logo to even using parts of the shirt design to create a unique pocket design.
 The merchandise chair was usually in charge of implementing the t-shirts: soliciting the design, choosing the colors of the shirt, and whether the shirts would be unisex only or include ladies’ cut and long-sleeve.
 Silkscreen was used to print the shirts except for 2 years when they were digitally printed (in the hopes of being able to print more quickly but the design was subject to fading).
 In 2021, because of the wider distribution of members, GNPS stopped printing shirts and went to an on-demand digital print site where people could order their own shirt, choosing from different styles and colors of shirts.
+(Note: if the photos below this line don’t show, click on the box where the photo should be to get to the gallery.)

 For several years, there was a unique shirt color chosen for the plant sale volunteers.